This post may contain affiliate links. Read our disclosure policy.

 In the bowl of an electric mixer, beat the cream cheese until smooth, about 1 minute.
 Add the sugar, cream, and cocoa powder and beat until well combined.
-Scrape down the sides of the bowl to make sure all cream cheese is being incorporated.
+Scrape down the sides and bottom of the bowl to make sure all cream cheese is being incorporated.
 Add the eggs, one at a time, beating just until smooth.
 Beat in the melted chocolate until just combined.
 Be careful not to overbeat.

 Refrigerate until completely chilled, at least 4 hours.
 Release the cheesecake from the pan onto a cake stand or serving plate.

 Place the chocolate chips in a medium heatproof bowl.
 In a small saucepan, heat the cream just until simmering.
 Pour over the chocolate chips.
 Let sit for 3 minutes before stirring until the mixture is melted and smooth.
 If needed, allow to cool and thicken.
 Pour over the cheesecake.

 [adthrive-in-post-video-player video-id="G6rAzVen" upload-date="2021-01-04T23:45:29.000Z" name="How to Make A Water Bath for Cheesecake" description="Here's how to make a water bath for baking cheesecake!
 This is the number one key to perfectly smooth, luscious, and creamy cheesecake that bakes evenly and without cracks." player-type="default" override-embed="default"]

 This post was originally published in 2018 and has been updated with additional recipe tips.
 Photos by Ashley McLaughlin.